eduMFA/eduMFA/doc/policies/admin.rst

 An additional enrollment policy :ref:`require_attestation`, if an attestation certificate is required.

-New in version 3.5.

 .. _admin_set_custom_user_attributes:

 set_custom_user_attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 type: string

-New in version 3.6

 This policy defines which additional attributes an administrator is allowed to set.
 It can also define, to which value the admin is allowed to set such attribute.